Journalism (JOUR)

 Practicum for students to plan, design, promote and execute several Journalism Days events, to include the Roy Reed Lecture, a scholarship reception, a job fair, Senior Salute and a fundraiser.
 Prerequisite: Junior standing.
 (Typically offered: Spring)

-Continuation of JOUR 3072 and JOUR 3071L.
+Continuation of JOUR 30733.
 Includes the specialized knowledge and skills needed in field reporting, anchoring, writing, and producing news for commercial television.
 Lab component arranged.
 Corequisite: Lab component.
-Prerequisite: JOUR 3072 and JOUR 3071L, each with a grade of C or better.
+Prerequisite: JOUR 30733 with a grade of C or better.
 (Typically offered: Fall and Spring)

-Intensive training in methods of producing a live television news broadcast, including news gathering, writing broadcast copy and production strategies.
+Intensive training in methods of producing a live television news broadcast, including news gathering, writing broadcast copy, and production strategies.
 Lab 6 hours.
 Corequisite: Lab component.
-Prerequisite: JOUR 3072 and JOUR 3071L, each with a grade of C or better.
+Prerequisite: JOUR 30733 with a grade of C or better.
 (Typically offered: Fall and Spring)

 This three-hour course will blend student' reporting and editing skills with instruction on how regional newspapers select and present news to a local audience.
 This course will instruct students in deciding news stories for regional readers, how those stories can best be written and displayed.
 The semester goal is to publish a paper.
 Prerequisite: Junior standing.
 (Typically offered: Spring)